-To date, we have described 24 patients (19 families) with monoallelic CAH-X and three patients with biallelic CAH-X. It is now estimated that approximately 15% of patients with CAH resulting from 21-hydroxylase deficiency are affected by CAH-X. Overall, CAH-X patients have generalized joint hypermobility, subluxations, and chronic arthralgia, and about 25% have cardiac structural abnormalities.
+To date, we have described 24 patients (19 families) with monoallelic CAH-X and three patients with biallelic CAH-X. Approximately 10 to 15 percent of patients with CAH resulting from 21-hydroxylase deficiency are now estimated to be affected by CAH-X. Overall, CAH-X patients have generalized joint hypermobility, subluxations, and chronic arthralgia, and about 25% have cardiac structural abnormalities.
 Patients with biallelic CAH-X show severe skin hyperextensibility with delayed wound healing and significant joint hypermobility.
 Other connective-tissue disease manifestations in CAH-X patients include chronic tendonitis and/or bursitis, rectal prolapse, severe gastroesophageal reflux, and cardiac abnormalities.
-Genetic testing for CAH-X is complex and complicated by pseudogene interference and the large (70kb) size of the TNXB gene.
+Genetic testing for CAH-X is complex and complicated by pseudogene interference and the large, 70kb size of the TNXB gene.
 In 2019, we developed a PCR–based, high-throughput, cost-effective assay that accurately identifies CAH-X. The assay had 100% sensitivity and 99.2% specificity.

 The study of the CAH-X syndrome provides insight into the complex clinical and genetic characteristics associated with CAH and promises to improve patient outcome through the development of focused medical management aimed at preventing long-term consequences.